 The HHType column indicates the household types for which the population is relevant.

 Zero (0) represents a count of all records that meet the criteria, regardless of household type.

+The value for HHType in LSACalculated should use the values shown below, based on tlsa_Household.HHType.

 The Criteria column shows other column values required – in combination with the household type – to identify the population.

-When a report row is required in LSACalculated for any given population, values should be produced for all household types listed in the HHType column for the population.
+When a report row is required in LSACalculated for any given population, values should be produced for all household types listed in the HHType column for the population that occur in LSAHousehold with a non-zero value in the source column.